opszero/terraform-aws-kubespot/README.md

-# deploy-machine
+# DeployTag

-Docker Image used to deploy micro services within the TractionGuest ecosystem
+Docker Image used to deploy micro services

 The machine consists of:
 - build-essential